delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ### Motivation

 As someone who has worked in all sorts of service roles in the past and recalling how many of my coworkers supported their families on an almost minimum wage income, this freezing of the service economy is especially worrisome.
-Furthermore, in states like Florida, physical unemployment benefit offices (the primary way Floridians apply for unemployment benefits) were shut down because of the pandemic, but the online unemployment benefit application websites had been broken for years [source](https://www.tampabay.com/news/health/2020/03/31/ron-desantis-was-warned-about-floridas-broken-unemployment-website-last-year-audit-shows/).
+Furthermore, in states like Florida, physical unemployment benefit offices (the primary way Floridians apply for unemployment benefits) were shut down because of the pandemic; however, the online unemployment benefit application websites had been broken for years [source](https://www.tampabay.com/news/health/2020/03/31/ron-desantis-was-warned-about-floridas-broken-unemployment-website-last-year-audit-shows/).
 The reality of having absolutely no funds to pay rent or to buy food was very real for many Americans.

 Also, I am interested in investigating this trend since my hometown of Miami, Florida relies on a vibrant tourism industry to keep its economy healthy.
 I am concerned about the long term effects of residents of Miami being unable to find work, while receiving little financial support from the government.